Archmonger/ServeStatic/README.md

 It's designed to work nicely with a CDN for high-traffic sites so you don't have to sacrifice performance to benefit from simplicity.

-`ServeStatic` works with any ASGI or WSGI compatible app but has some special auto-configuration features for Django.
+`ServeStatic` works with any ASGI or WSGI app but brings some additional features for Django.

 `ServeStatic` automatically takes care of best-practices for you, for instance:

 -   Serving compressed content (gzip and Brotli formats, handling Accept-Encoding and Vary headers correctly)
 -   Setting far-future cache headers on content which won't change

-Worried that serving static files with Python is horribly inefficient?
-Still think you should be using Amazon S3?
-Have a look at the FAQ below.
-Additionally, you can get started with `ServeStatic` by reading the [documentation](https://archmonger.github.io/ServeStatic/).
+You can get started with `ServeStatic` by reading the [documentation](https://archmonger.github.io/ServeStatic/).

 ## Frequently Asked Questions